 The Chief Executive is a statutory officer.
-Whilst responsible for the effective and efficient administration of the PCC's office he also fulfils the statutory role of monitoring officer.
-In this regard he has responsibility to draw to the PCC's attention any actual or possible contravention of law, maladministration or injustice.
+Whilst responsible for the effective and efficient administration of the Office of the PCC, the Chief Executive also fulfils the statutory role of monitoring officer.
+In this regard they have responsibility to draw to the PCC's attention any actual or possible contravention of law, maladministration or injustice.